Lake Hibara

 Lake Hibara (桧原湖, Hibara-ko) is a lake located in Yama District, Fukushima, Japan.
-It is a part of the Bandai-Asahi National Park and is the largest of the lakes in the Bandai-kōgen highlands.
+It is a part of the Bandai-Asahi National Park and is the largest of the lakes in the Bandai Highland.

 Formation

 A mesotrophic lake, Lake Hibara was formed as a result of the July 15, 1888 eruption of Mount Bandai.
 The resulting debris avalanche created a natural dam that then filled with water, submerging Hibara Village (桧原村, Hibara-mura).
 The remains of Hibara Village still lie at the bottom of the lake.

 Recreation

 A tourist industry has built up around Lake Hibara, offering hiking trails, pleasure cruises, and campgrounds and other lodging.
 In the winter, ice fishing is popular.